FredericoMetelo/peersim-environment/README.md

 A task consists of an amount of instructions to be processed, a total data size inputted, and a cost in CPU cycles per instruction.
 Similarly to the tasks, there can also be multiple types of DAGs, in the simulations with dependencies the DAG type is selected randomly whenever the client is generating an application.
 A DAG is modeled as a set of tasks, which the type is randomly selected on creation, a list of dependencies that must always start with the task 0 and end in the last task.

 For each of the DAG or task types, all the configurations must be specified, otherwise an error is thrown on environment creation.
-In the case of the dependency less simulations there uis only one DAG type with one vertice and no edges.
+In the case of the dependency less simulations there must be only one DAG type with one vertice and no edges.

 #### Global to Client